jessesquires/jessesquires.com/_posts/2019-08-07-reading-notes-2.md

 categories: [reading-notes]
 tags: [relationships, anarchism]
 date: 2019-08-07T10:00:00-07:00
-title: !
-'Reading Notes #2: Relationship Anarchy'
+title: "Reading Notes: Relationship Anarchy"
 ---

 A friend recently sent me [*The short instructional manifesto for relationship anarchy*](https://theanarchistlibrary.org/library/andie-nordgren-the-short-instructional-manifesto-for-relationship-anarchy) by Andie Nordgren.
 It is short and a good primer on relationship anarchy if you are not familiar.
 Take a look.